-This document is a culmination of a stakeholder process to identify pollution sources and methods to reduce pollutant loads in San Fernando and Petronila creeks.
+This document is the culmination of the stakeholder process undertaken to identify pollution sources and methods to reduce pollutant loads in San Fernando and Petronila creeks.
 By comprehensively considering multiple potential pollutant sources, this plan describes management strategies that will cost effectively reduce pollutant loadings when implemented.
-Despite extensive amounts of information gathered during watershed protection plan development, a better understanding of the watersheds and the effectiveness of management measures will undoubtedly develop over time.
+Despite extensive amounts of information gathered during WPP development, a better understanding of the watersheds and the effectiveness of management measures will undoubtedly develop over time.
 As such, this plan is a living document that will evolve as needed through the adaptive management process.
+Lessons learned from implementation and generation of new knowledge regarding factors that influence water quality will intermittently trigger updates or addenda to the WPP that will improve its overall effectiveness and impact on water resource stewardship.